Skip to content

 ParameterTypeDefaultDescription

---keystringoptionalKey ID or name to manage
+--keystringoptionalKey ID or name to manage (supports both numeric ID and key name)

 --reasonstringoptionalReason for deactivation (logged for audit)